 - explain key features of Australia’s Constitution

 - develop a range of questions and gather and analyse information from different sources to investigate Australia’s political system

-- develop and present arguments on civics issues using appropriate texts, terms and concepts.
+- develop and present arguments on civics issues using subject-specific language.

 (English Curriculum) Students make presentations and contribute actively to class and group discussions, using language features to engage the audience.